“Each night, I'd sit down at the computer and search for a job that didn't exist. It was soul destroying.”

 I've invested time and money in help throughout the process.

-This began with a Careershifters workshop in London, where for the first time I met other people looking to make a change and I believed it was possible.
-I've taken online courses with Free Range Humans and the Suitcase Entrepreneur (Natalie Sisson), and invested in one-on-one mentoring for my business.
+This began with a Careershifters workshop, where for the first time I met other people looking to make a change and I believed it was possible.

 I have had constant moral support from my husband throughout, even if he secretly wishes sometimes that I would just go and get a permanent job!